 More information about the intern workweek can be found here.

 The SNAMHS internship offers one position each on two separate tracks: one clinical-generalist position and two clinical-forensic positions.

 The intern on the clinical-generalist track at SNAMHS works primarily with patients in our civil psychiatric hospital, Rawson Neal, engaged in activities to support the patients and treatment team.
 The intern provides psychological assessments, intervention services, and consultation services, as described above.
 The intern placed at Rawson Neal may have opportunities to work with forensic patients as well.

 SNAMHS Clinical-Forensic Track (APPIC Program Code 2323-15):

-The intern on the clinical-forensic track at SNAMHS works with patients who were referred by the court for adjudicative competence concerns.
-The intern working with the forensic population learns case law related to adjudicative competence and learns how to conduct thorough record reviews, write forensic evaluations, interview forensic patients, and conduct psychological and forensic testing when applicable.
+The interns on the clinical-forensic track at SNAMHS works with patients who were referred by the court for adjudicative competence concerns.
+The interns working with the forensic population learn case law related to adjudicative competence and learns how to conduct thorough record reviews, write forensic evaluations, interview forensic patients, and conduct psychological and forensic testing when applicable.
 Interns have the opportunity to learn forensic assessment instruments such as the ECST-R, M-FAST, SIMS, SIRS, MCAT-CA, and TOMM, to name a few.
 Interns also learn to conduct comprehensive risk-assessments for self-harm and violence.

 Shera D. Bradley, Ph.D. (email@example.com)